Slow, costly process stymies generic biotech drugs

 "The CBO anticipated the first biosimilar to come this year in their score of savings impact," said Jonah Houts, senior director of government affairs at pharmacy benefit manager Express Scripts Inc. "That is not likely to happen."

-Biologic medicines that treat conditions such as cancer and rheumatoid arthritis are derived from living organisms such as proteins and tend to be injected.
+Biologic medicines, such as proteins that treat conditions like cancer and rheumatoid arthritis, are derived from living organisms and tend to be injected.
 The innovative drugs - first introduced in the 1980s - can cost tens of thousands of dollars a year.

 Copying them, while ensuring safety, is much more complicated, and expensive, than making conventional chemical-based compounds.